 To see or swim with dolphins by yacht there's Carino Sailing and Dolphin Adventures.

-For the dolphin boats it's Great Sights, Awesome Adventures and Explore NZ as above.
+For the dolphin boats it's Great Sights, Awesome Adventures and Explore as above.

 Three diving companies can take you out for reef dives or wreck dives at the Canterbury or Rainbow Warrior.

-For something completely different you ca learn to crew and paddle a tradiional waka (canoe) wih tuition by traditionally clad Ngapuhi toa (warriors).
+For something completely different you can learn to crew and paddle a traditional waka (canoe) with tuition by traditionally clad Ngapuhi toa (warriors).